sigstore/sigstore-java/README.md

 # sigstore-java
 A sigstore java client for interacting with sigstore infrastructure

+⚠️ This project is not ready for general-purpose use! ⚠️

-This project requires a minimum of Java 11 and is current in pre-release, apis and dependnecies are likely to change
+This project requires a minimum of Java 11 and is current in pre-release, apis and dependencies are likely to change

 You can files issues directly on this project or if you have any questions message us on the [sigstore#java](https://sigstore.slack.com/archives/C03239XUL92) slack channel

+## Usage

 ### Keyless Signing And Verification